 The connection between oral health and overall health

-There's a misconception that oral and overall health are separate entities.
+There's often a misconception that oral and overall health are separate entities.
 They're not.
 The mouth is the primary access point for the nutrition and oxygen every living body needs to survive.
-Good oral health is an essential part of your overall wellbeing.
+Research supports the notion that good oral health is an essential part of your overall well-being.
 But unfortunately, sometimes people believe that dental care is somehow less important than general medical care.
 This article will help set the record straight by telling you about:

 Test your oral health knowledge